 Why Imperial FloatsWhy choose Imperial over a cheaper competitor?

 HOW IS IMPERIAL DIFFERENT OR BETTER?

-Imperial Floats manufacturing process is not subject to the cost-cutting practices typical of the mass-produced Chinese float manufacturers.
-To our knowledge, ALL of our competitors floats out of China are mass produced by high-volume no-name fabricators who make floats for most of the imported brand names that have popped up in recent years.
-None of these Australian float vendors actually make their own products nor have any meaningful control over the quality of their products.
-In order to be competitive, the Chinese manufacturers who make these floats must offer the Australian vendors the lowest possible price by using the cheapest available materials and labour otherwise the next manufacturer will.
+Imperial Floats manufacturing process is not subject to the cost-cutting practices typical of the mass-produced overseas float manufacturers.
+To our knowledge, ALL of our competitors overseas floats are mass produced by factories that mass produce floats for most of the imported brand names that have popped up in recent years.
+None of these float vendors actually make their own products nor have any meaningful control over the quality of their products.
+The only way these factories can be competitive is to offer the Australian vendors a very low price by using the cheapest available materials and labour otherwise the next factory will.
 Nothing great was ever produced using the cheapest materials and labour!

-In contrast, Imperial floats are built in our own wholly owned 6400 square meter factory and by our own qualified fabrication staff who only make Imperial floats and special vehicles.
-Our floats are designed by our engineering team specifying first-grade materials and finished to an exacting quality standard and continually refined for over 14 years.
 Our ethos is simply to build a great quality float at a great price point.
 The first part of that statement is where we differ dramatically over our competitors.
 Whilst our prices are similar to our low price competitors, that’s where the similarities end.
 If you are interested in the technical differences, we would love to share those in detail in a conversation though for the sake of this overview, here are the highlights.

 Chassis and Frame: